Jake Etheridge

 When I got stuck, a colleague's perspective almost always showed me I was zoomed in too far.

-3. Test interactions before visuals on data-dense screens
+3. Test interaction patterns on data-dense screens

 Same room, shared math